AndriBaal/shura/README.md

 - More Examples

-## Safety:

-The entire engine including the component system is completely without any unsafeties except some data conversion mandatory to pass data to the GPU.

 ## Cross-platform

 shura is currently only tested on Windows 10 / 11, Linux, Android and on the web with WASM. macOS and iOS are currently untested, but are likely to work.